h5qzvwxsx5-boop/dspy-code/docs/reference/faq.md

 ### What is GEPA?

-GEPA (Genetic Prompt Evolution Algorithm) is a DSPy optimizer that uses reflection to evolve better prompts automatically.
+GEPA (Genetic Pareto) is a DSPy optimizer that uses reflection to evolve better prompts automatically.

 ### Is GEPA optimization real or simulated?